 • Better productivity.

 • Safer work environment.

 • Saves money and reduces costs because of the above points.

 • Saves lives (hand hygiene is especially critical in the healthcare industry for the reduction of hospital and healthcare-acquired infections).

 4. How to encourage better hand washing practices?

-What ways can you encourage better hand washing practices and habits in your facility?
+In what ways can you encourage better hand-washing practices and habits in your facility?

 • Make hand washing and hand sanitising fast and easy.